jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * `auth-signin: "https://<hostname>/oauth2/start?rd=%[path]"` - the content is parsed by haproxy as a [log-format](https://docs.haproxy.org/2.8/configuration.html#8.2.4) string and the result is copied verbatim to the `Location` header of a HTTP 302 response.
 The `rd` query field asks oauth2-proxy to preserve the path provided by the client.
 * `auth-headers-succeed: "X-Auth-Request-Email"` - copy the `X-Auth-Request-Email` HTTP header with the user email from oauth2-proxy to the backend server.

-Configure oauth2 on a distinct ingress, without the `auth-url` annotation, otherwise it will endless loop in a HTTP 403 error.
+Configure oauth2 on a distinct ingress, without the `auth-url` annotation; otherwise, it will endless loop in a HTTP 403 error.

 See also: